arjhuang/pise/README.md

-# Physics Informed State Estimation
+# Physics Informed Deep Learning

 Train a neural network with the knowledge of physics (prior) to estimate the traffic state.
 The figure below illustrates the difference with a similarly configured neural network without the prior.